carlycuadra/SeniorProject/README.md

-# SeniorProject
+# SeniorProject - GUI to alter and plot AVL files

-use the design software called "AVL" which is a free software.
-Your utility will need to be able to read/edit/write into the text file that is then read by AVL.
-2 parts:  front end and the utility that can read/write into text file
+To run the program, run     python test.py    in the avlwrapper directory.

+### Dependencies
+The user must install tkinter, pillow, and Python to run this program.
+If the user is running this program on MacOS, XQuartz must also be installed to be able to run AVL.

+### AVL file format
+The file format must be similar to that of b737.avl, where the coordinate values are on the line beneath their respective labels.